The Stalinist Era: The Ukranian Famine (1932-33)

 Stalin not only used the famine to crush the spirit of the Ukranisn peole, but he also purged the Ukrainian intelligentsia.
 Stalin even purged the Ukrainian Communist party.

-The famine engineered by Stalin succeedded in breaking any organized resistance on the part of the peasantry to collectivization.
+The famine engineered by Stalin succeedded in breaking both organized as well as passive resistance on the part of the peasantry to collectivization.

 Ukranian Nationalism